Uvacoder/lawncare/src/pages/faq/doineedtobein.md

 title:  Do I need to be in when the lawn is being treated?
 featured: false
 featuredimage: /img/marina-de-salis-UozvGeM-_Ko-unsplash.jpg
-featuredimage_alt: Photo by Marina De Salis on Unsplash
+alt: Photo by Marina De Salis on Unsplash
 tags:
   - faq
 ---